18F/18f.gsa.gov/README.md

 ./go init
 ```

-[For the time being](https://github.com/jekyll/jekyll/issues/2327#issuecomment-55337023) you will also need **Node** to be installed, because Jekyll 2 couples a CoffeeScript runtime.
+Our go script requires **XCode.** [For the time being](https://github.com/jekyll/jekyll/issues/2327#issuecomment-55337023) you will also need **Node** to be installed, because Jekyll 2 couples a CoffeeScript runtime.
 This will eventually be removed.

 So yes: this project requires Ruby and Node (for now).
 Aren't static site generators the simplest?